The 5 Rs: Refuse, Reduce, Reuse, Repurpose and Recycle

 Reduce your consumption of harmful, wasteful and non-recyclable products and your dependency on them.
 Some changes to consider: reducing your use of single-use plastics, always print double sides, avoid Styrofoam cups.

 Information and image adapted from:

 Recycling is the last step in the 5 Rs processes once you have exhausted all your other options.
 Cardboard, paper, plastics, aluminum and glass can all be recycled.
 Reduce your waste and create an effective recycling program for your home or business.

 The world has become accustomed to only using things once.
 Find ways to repurpose items you normally throw away.
-Replace single-use products, such as plates, utensils and napkins, with reusable ones.
+Replace single-use products, such as plates, utensils, and napkins, with reusable ones.

 Also referred to as upcycling.
-This step requires some creative to find new uses for items.
+This step requires some creativity to find new uses for items.
 For example, cardboard boxes and mugs can be used to hold and store items.
 Find unconventional ways to repurpose things before throwing them away.

 Why are sustainable products important and how to tell if something is truly sustainable?

 According to the EPA, each person in the U.S produces almost 5 pounds of waste every year.
 This means that the U.S. alone is making over 267 million tons of trash per year.
 The first step in choosing a more environmentally friendly lifestyle is to follow the 5 Rs.
 These will guide you to live a more sustainable lifestyle and reduce the amount of waste you produce.
 Second, many products claim to be eco-friendly and aren't necessarily green.
 It takes a little research and knowledge to know if a product is truly keeping the environment in mind.

 Good Housekeeping talked with environmental experts and conducted their own research to figure out how to be more sustainable and what products are actually eco-friendly.

 First, bring your reusable bag with you when doing any kind of shopping.
 Plastic bags are an easy to replace single-use item and are way more durable.